holochain/holosqape/README.md

 * docker_icon.png
 * (any other QML components used by main.qml)

-## Holoconsole
+## Hcshell

-`holoconsole` is a command line tool for executing javascript files that perform scenario and unit testing for Holochain Genomes and their Zomes.
-Once `holoconsole` is installed ([see below](#installation)) it is called from a command line, and passed a JS file to execute.
+`hcshell` is a command line tool for executing javascript files that perform scenario and unit testing for Holochain Genomes and their Zomes.
+Once `hcshell` is installed ([see below](#installation)) it is called from a command line, and passed a JS file to execute.
 In terms of Javascript syntax, ES5 is safe, but check the [QJSEngine documentation](http://doc.qt.io/qt-5/qtqml-javascript-functionlist.html) to be completely sure of syntax compatibility.

-### How To Use Holoconsole
+### How To Use Hcshell
-In order to test a Holochain app we need a JS script that we run in `holoconsole`.
+In order to test a Holochain app we need a JS script that we run in `hcshell`.
 The script engine adds a global object `Container` to the context before loading and running the user script.
 The `Container` object currently has the following methods (note that while this is pre-release, this API is completely subject to change):

 * installedApps()
 * instantiate(dnaHash)